jordemort/jordemort.github.io/src/pages/blog/the-license-plate-game.md

 ### Exceptional cases

+If the applicant or an audience member disagrees with the clerk's judgement about what is offensive or innocent, they may dispute it.
+Disputes are resolved by a vote of the audience.

-If an audience member thinks deliberations are going on too long, they can call a vote for cloture.
-If the vote succeeds, all other audience members must immediately supply an interpretation or be quiet for the rest of the round.
-An audience member can only call for cloture once per round.
+If an audience member thinks deliberations are going on too long, they can call for cloture.

-Disagreements about what is offensive are also resolved by a vote of the audience.
+This is also decided by a vote of the audience.
+If the vote succeeds, all audience members who have not done so must immediately supply an interpretation or be quiet for the rest of the round.
+An individual audience member can only call for cloture once per round, but if a cloture vote fails, a different audience member may call for cloture later.

 In either case, if the vote of the audience ends in a tie, the clerk casts the deciding vote.